What is Texas State University’s Digital Collections Repository? What does it include?

 Why have an Open Access Repository?

-How to create an account.
+How to create an account and submit materials:

 If you have questions or need help determining copyright status of the material you want to submit, please contact the Repository Administrators.